Radoma Court: International Style

-Erected prior to the First World War, at the time of its construction it was considered the most important block of flats in the international style of the modern movement.
-When Radoma Court was finished in 1937 it was the most remarkable building that Johannesburg had ever seen.
-It brought South Africa into the mainstream of modern architecture.
+Erected prior to the First World War, at the time of its construction Radoma Court was considered the most important block of flats in the International Style of the modern movement.
+When finished in 1937, it was considered a remarkable building and brought South Africa into the mainstream of modern architecture.

 The International Style is characterized by asymmetrical composition, an absence of mouldings, large windows in horizontal bands and a predilection for white rendering.
-The influence of Le Courbusier, the leading French architect at that time, can be seen all over Radoma Court, from the curved stair-tower with glass-brick end wall to the precision of large square inset windows in blank walls.
+The influence of Le Corbusier, the leading French architect at that time, can be seen all over Radoma Court, from the curved stair-tower with glass-brick end wall to the precision of large square inset windows in blank walls.

-This is the most important example of a flat building in the “International” style outside the central area.
-It marks the highest point in the flat building work of the architect Harold le Roith, which had a great influence on flat building in Johannesburg.
+It marks the highest point in the flat building work of the architect Harold Le Roith, which had a great influence on that medium in Johannesburg.
 Strong plastic handling of building masses is evidenced, in which the varying functions of the parts of the building are expressed.
 Originally, colour contrast enhanced this effect:

-Deep blue face brick with white recessed horizontal joints forms the wall of the basement garage which is entered at the northwest corner of the site.
-Pale blue balcony recesses, fawn squaring on the parapets, and the wire mesh parapets are white.
+Deep blue face brick with white recessed horizontal joints forms the wall of the basement garage, which is entered at the northwest corner of the site.
+There are pale blue balcony recesses, fawn squaring on the parapets, and the wire mesh parapets are white.
 The south wall is pale blue with white window frames.
 The entrance porch is in a deep plum colour on a rough textured plaster on which the name of the building in white lettering is fixed.
 The squared panel is grey, doors are white and the floor black.

 These were bold colour choices, emphasizing the depth of the recesses and entrance overhang.
 White balcony mesh panels would have stood out against the pale blue recesses and the white lettering in the entrance porch would have had even stronger contrast on the plum walls there.
 On the roof, the solarium walls were painted a more subtle ‘Eau-de-Nil’ colour which appears as different shades of green in varied sunlight conditions.

-The original polychromatic appearance of the building has been lost in later maintenance cycles making extensive use of white paint.
+The original polychromatic appearance of the building was lost in later maintenance cycles, which made extensive use of white paint.

 Recent history

-In recent years most buildings around Radoma Court were hijacked or left in a state of neglect due to white flight.
+In recent years, most buildings around Radoma Court were hijacked or left in a state of neglect due to white flight.

 In 2014, the owner needed to repair the roof and decided to build an additional storey at the same time.
-But they did not obtain consent from the City of Johannesburg or the Provincial Heritage Resource Agency in Gauteng.
+But they did not obtain consent from the City of Johannesburg or the Provincial Heritage Resource Agency (PHRAG) in Gauteng.
 Plans were submitted for the alteration but works commenced whilst waiting for approval.
 Stop notices were issued but these were ignored and works continued.
 This action by the owner without the necessary permissions from the City of Johannesburg and the PHRAG caused local outcry.

-Heritage Status

-The Radoma Court building is a protected historic monument for the following reasons: